Claim: August 2014 will include five Fridays, five Saturdays, and five Sundays, a phenomenon that occurs only once every 800+ years.

 5 Sundays, 5 Mondays & 5 Tuesdays all in 1 month this August 2010, once in 800 years

 Origins: In August 2010, an item began circulating via social media sites and e-mail forwards claiming that the month was something special: An August including five Sundays, Mondays, and Tuesdays happened only once every 800+ years, and 2010 was one of those rare years.
-Similar claims about months containing five instances of three different days of the week have subsequently been circulated about other months in the years 2010, 2011, 2012, and 2013.
+Similar claims about months containing five instances of three different days of the week have subsequently been circulated about other months in every year since then.

 Those months may be special, but only a little bit — nothing close to 800 years' worth of special.
 They, as do all months with 31 days, include five occurrences of three days of the week that follow a simple pattern which repeats every several years, as explained below using August 2010 as an example: